salomellabres/openduck/README.md

 ##### Preparing system for amber

-Script to prepare the prot-chunk system using open duck, but to launch the simulations in amber If you want to keep structural waters, have a file with them called "waters_to_retain.pdb"
+Script to prepare the prot-chunk system using open duck, but to launch the simulations in amber If you want to keep structural waters, pass a file containing them using the `--waters-to-retain` parameter, or create a file called "waters_to_retain.pdb", which OpenDuCK checks by default.

 ```{bash}
 conda activate openduck_latest